Rishit-Pandit/PyDBMS/README.md

 # PyDBMS

-PyDBMS is an initiative to make a Database Management Software in Python to aid in autonomous operations that are carried out on databases by using the same language in both the Platform.
-This is a GUI Client that take SQL like single lined text based commands to Create, Update and Retrive Data to and from the Databases.
+PyDBMS is a Database Management Software in Python which stores data at runtime using Dictionaries and for long-term storage in a `.csv` file format.
+The program includes a GUI Client that takes SQL like multi-lined text commands to Create, Update, Alter, Delete and Retrive Data from the Database and save or load data from a local file.

 The GUI Client appears as such with an Input Text Area and an Output Text Area:

 ![The GUI Client](/GUIClient.jpg "GUI Client")